UTNuclearRoboticsPublic/Augmented-Robot-Environment/docs/README.md

 ***

-[![DOI:10.1109/RO-MAN53752.2022.9900721](https://zenodo.org/badge/DOI/10.1109/RO-MAN53752.2022.9900721.svg)](https://doi.org/10.1109/RO-MAN53752.2022.9900721)

 ### About
 Human-Robot Interaction (HRI) framework for command, control, and supervision of large multi-agent teams.
-Users can interact with line-of-sight and non-line-of-sight autonomous agents via the AugRE AR-application built for the Microsoft HoloLens 2 Augmented Reality Headset
+AugRE enables the combination of ROS-based robotic systems with Microsoft HoloLens 2 AR headsets to form a scalable multi-agent human-robot teaming system for indoor and outdoor exploration.
+The system allows multiple users to localize and communicate in unknown open environments.
+An overview of AugRE and details of the novel system architecture that allows for large-scale human-robot teaming is discussed in detail in the publication linked below.
+Studies showcasing system performance with multiple robotic clients are presented.
+Results show that AugRE can scale to 50 robotic clients with minimal performance degradation, partly due to key components that leverage a recent advancement in robotic client-to-client communication called Robofleet.

+[![DOI:10.1109/RO-MAN53752.2022.9900721](https://zenodo.org/badge/DOI/10.1109/RO-MAN53752.2022.9900721.svg)](https://doi.org/10.1109/RO-MAN53752.2022.9900721)

+### Demonstration

 {% include youtube.html id="4oueRXrSgSI" %}